timflagg/aoa-cluster2/README.md

 ## Notable Differences
 - `cluster2` does not have a North/South Ingress Gateway, all traffic to services in this cluster are accessed through the East/West gateway
+- `cluster2` does not have the gloo-mesh-addons deployed

 # Getting Started
 Run: